Neurotypic-ai/magus-mark/apps/obsidian-plugin/README.md

 1. After installation, open the plugin settings and add your OpenAI API key
 2. Choose your preferred storage method for the API key (system keychain recommended)
 3. Configure your tagging preferences (model, default behavior, etc.)
-4. Use the command palette (Ctrl/Cmd+P) to run "Obsidian Magic: Tag Current File" or right-click any file or folder in the explorer
+4. Use the command palette (Ctrl/Cmd+P) to run "Magus Mark: Tag Current File" or right-click any file or folder in the explorer

 ## Commands